Rohan-Deshamudre/Pacman-game/Part2Written.md

 the state and not mock as it will add unnecessary complexity and also will not be reusable as the project is scaled up with more tests being written.

 Exercise 14
+- When Pacman is moving West and has eaten 15 pellets, the score starts alternating between a large negative number and the positive score for each extra pellet eaten.
+- In some situations, after eating 28 pellets, pacman starts to lose 15 points from the score for each pellet eaten.
+- Sometimes, Pacman randomly dies.

 Exercise 15